FRUE-Project/openFRUE/README.md

 # openFRUE - A Distribution Based on Gentoo!

 openFRUE is a general-purpose Linux Distribution based on Gentoo Linux.
-The goal of this project is to provide a stable, and functional system while providing the power of the Portage package manager.
+The goal of this project is to provide a stable, yet flexible system while providing the power of the Portage package manager.

 # Installation